Outdoor

 The Hairy Sunflower, Helianthus hirsutus, is a native perennial wildflower that grows to a height of 3-7 feet and has a spread of 1-3 feet.
 It is characterized by its hairy leaves, stems, and rough-textured flower heads with yellow ray florets surrounding a dark brown center.
 This plant is drought-tolerant and attracts bees, butterflies, and birds.
 It is commonly found in prairies, meadows, and open woodlands across North America.

-grows this plant.
+1 Nursery grows this plant.

 3-7 feet High and 1-3 feet Spread